 Experience is what you get when you were expecting something else.

-Here is a list of my publications
+Here is an outdated list of my publications

 Acoustic fluid-solid interaction is of particular interest to me these days.
 In the framework of a collaboration with Ted Cranford (SDSU) and John Hildebrand (SIO/UCSD) on problems of bioacoustics of marine mammals I have developed a simulation tool for acoustic/viscoelastic effects in complex anatomical geometries (typically derived from CT scans or MRI), with multiple fluids and viscoelastic solids, accounting for the effects of limited compressibility of water and water-saturated tissues.